CarShield’s rates are affordable, though its customer service ratings are mixed.

 Mixed reviews from customers

-You can buy an extended warranty from CarShield over the phone, but if you prefer to start the quote process online, you can do so by filling out a form on the company’s website at https://carshield.com/freequote.
-CarShield makes it very easy to get a quote for vehicle coverage, as long as you have the information you need on hand, like the year, mileage, make, and model.
+You must buy an extended warranty from CarShield over the phone, but you can start the quote process online if you prefer by filling out a form on the company’s website.
+CarShield makes it very easy to get a quote for vehicle coverage, as long as you have information like your vehicle’s year, mileage, make, and model.

-CarShield’s waiting period for coverage is 20 days or 500 miles after you purchase your plan.
-This policy is designed to protect CarShield from a needed repair that you knew about prior to purchasing coverage.
-When you sign with CarShield, representatives may ask for an assessment of your car and note any problems they find with it.
+Depending on the plan, CarShield’s waiting period for coverage can be 30 days and 1,000 miles, 90 days and 250 miles, or 40 days and 250 miles after purchase.
+This policy is designed to protect CarShield from a needed repair that a customer knows about before purchasing coverage.
+When you sign up with CarShield, representatives may ask for an assessment of your car and note any problems they find with it.

 If you sell your vehicle while it is still under a CarShield warranty, you can transfer the policy to the new owner.
-To transfer your policy to a new owner, make sure you have the following materials ready:
+To do so, you would need to have the following materials ready:

-You can also transfer your policy to a new vehicle by calling CarShield’s customer service team at 1-800-587-4162.
-They can help you set up coverage on your new vehicle and stop coverage on your old vehicle.
+You can also transfer my policy to a new vehicle by calling CarShield’s customer service team at 1-800-569-9044.
+They will help you set up coverage on your new vehicle and stop coverage on your old vehicle.

-CarShield plans begin at $99 per month, but actual pricing varies based on your vehicle’s make, model year, and other factors (more on that below).
-CarShield offers five levels of protection plans, as well as a motorcycle and ATV coverage plan and a roadside assistance program.<sup.1
+CarShield plans begin at $99 per month, but actual pricing varies based on your vehicle’s make, model year, and other factors.
+CarShield offers five levels of protection plans, as well as a motorcycle and ATV coverage plan and a roadside assistance program.

 Plans | Details | What’s covered |